VictorBerbenets/Offline_LCA/README.md

 ***answers_directory*** - directory with the answers.
 By default tests and answers will be launched from the `tests/end2end/resources` directory.
 > Note: tests should be named like this: test[i], and the answers to them:
-        answers[i], where i is the test number
+        answer[i], where i is the test number